Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Introduction

-In general we therefore need to understand the homotopy type of this space, and in the case $N=D^n$ its homotopy groups.
-This leads us to consider the stable pseudo-isotopy group of a point $\Ps_\infty$ (see e.g. \cite{MR689392}) and its delooping $\H_\infty$, which is the space of stable $h$-cobordisms of a point.
-It also leads us to considering the $J$-homomorphism:
+\begin{remark} We will use the following only as motivation.
+If the map in Equation~(\ref{eq:GenFun:1}) extends to a map $N\to \M_\infty$ then one may modify the original generating function to be quadratic at both infinities by adding, fiberwise, the loop inverse\footnote{Theorem~\ref{thm:3} and \cite{MR1282230} show that $\M_\infty$ is an infinite loop space, but we will not need this.} of that extension over $N$.
+More interestingly, if the map does \emph{not} extend then the Lagrangian generated cannot be compactly Hamiltonian isotopic to the zero section.
+Indeed, any isotopy would, by \cite{ref1}, lead to a generating function of the zero section which is an extension of this map. \end{remark}

-where $\Map_*^{\simeq}$ denotes the space of based self homotopy equivalences with stabilization maps given by taking reduced suspension.
-The $J$ homomorphism is defined by the based action of $O(n)$ on the sphere $S^n$ (it acts on $\R^{n+1}$ fixing the first coordinate).
-These spaces are related by the so-called Hatcher-Waldhausen map
+In general, we would therefore like to understand the homotopy type of $\M_\infty$.
+In particular, in the case $N=D^n$, its homotopy groups are relevant.
+We will show that this space is closely related to the stable pseudo-isotopy group of a point $\Ps_\infty$ (see for example \cite{MR689392}) and its delooping $\H_\infty$, which is the space of stable $h$-cobordisms of a point.
+For this we will need to consider the $J$-homomorphism:

-which was defined in \cite{MR686115} and which we will recall in Section~\ref{sec:Hatcher-Wald-map}.
-Here $F/O$ is the homotopy quotient of the $J$ homomorphism.
+where $\Map_*^{\simeq}$ denotes the space of based self-homotopy equivalences with stabilization maps given by taking reduced suspension.
+The map $J$ is defined by the based action of $O(n)$ on the sphere $S^n\cong\R^n\cup \{\infty\}=(\R^n)^+$.
+As $J$ is a map of monoids (in fact, a map of infinite loop spaces), it has a delooping $BJ:BO\to BF$ which sends a vector space to its associated sphere bundle.
+The homotopy quotient of $J$, which is also the homotopy fiber of $BJ$, is denoted $F/O$.
+In this paper, we show that the Hatcher--Waldhausen map $\hw: F/O \to \H_\infty$ can be defined as follows.
+Define